The Channel Operator Sensor Input allows to input float values that depends on Sensors Locators into the graph of Channel Operators (ChOps).

 Defines what will be extracted from the Sensor Locators.
 Available values are:

-Maximum Clearance (Angle): the output value will be the angle (in degrees) for the maximum clearance direction in the fuzz vision space (ie. the direction in which the entity can see the furthest empty space)
+• Maximum Angular Clearance (Angle): the output value will be the angle (in degrees) for the maximum clearance direction in the fuzz vision space (ie. the direction in which the entity can see the farthest empty space)

 These parameters configure the zone in which checking for obstacle in the vision (represented as green zones in the Visual Feedbacks).